negrie-a/myCloud/README.md

 MyCloud is an application which allows you to host your own Cloud on your server.
 Thanks to this app, you can download, upload and manage your files.

+Server is based on NodeJS
+Software is based on Qt/C++

 ## Motivation

 Before beginning this project, I bought a personal cloud storage already created, but the software was very ugly and I cannot improve or modify anything.
 Because of that, I decided to create my own cloud to be very flexible